 - their spouse’s full name and job

-Once this is done, the registrar will give you:
+Once this is done, the registrar will:

 - send the ‘green form’ to your funeral director (this is needed to plan the burial or cremation)